 He has been a visiting scholar at several universities, such as the Centre for Immersion and Multilingualism (University of Vaasa, Finland), the OISE (University of Toronto, Canada), the University of Nevada, Reno (USA), the School of Languages and Linguistics (the University of Melbourne, Australia), Universidad Nacional Autónoma de México (UNAM), Utah State University (USA), Graduate Center, the Central University of New York (USA), and University of Oxford (UK).
-He is a member of the editorial board of Journal of Immersion and Content-Based Language Education (John Benjamins), International Journal of Bilingual Education and Bilingualism, Porta Linguarum, and Rivista di Psicolinguistica Applicata/Journal of Applied Psycholinguistics.
-He was responsible (2005-2008) for the "Multilingualism Programme" (English-medium instruction and French-medium instruction) of the University of the Basque Country.
+He is a member of the editorial board of Journal of Immersion and Content-Based Language Education, International Journal of Bilingual Education and Bilingualism, Journal of Multilingual and Multicultural Development, Language Awareness, Porta Linguarum, and Rivista di Psicolinguistica Applicata/Journal of Applied Psycholinguistics.
+He also serves on the international advisory board of the Routledge Studies in English-Medium Instruction (EMI), a book series that brings together research demonstrating the impact of work from applied and educational linguistics on the phenomenon of EMI.
+He was responsible (2005-2008) for the "Multilingualism Programme" (EMI and French-medium instruction) of the University of the Basque Country.
 He was a member of the executive committee of the international Association for Language Awareness from 2008 to 2016.

 Bilingualism and multilingualism, language attitudes and motivation, EFL, CLIL (Content and Language Integrated Learning), EMI (English-medium Instruction), Internationalisation in Higher Education

 .
 (2020) The role of languages in English-Medium Instruction (EMI) at university.
 International Journal of Bilingual Education and Bilingualism 23 (3) (Special Issue)

 .
 Pub.:Taylor and Francis.
 ISBN: . || PDF